LWHanson/autofilter/README.md

 Destination File Path: the folder to put images into

 Desired Aspect Ratio: the aspect ratio of the edited images.
-Some common ones are 1:1, 4:3, and 16:9, but any two positive integers are acceptable.
+Some common landscape examples are 4:3 and 16:9, but any two positive integers are acceptable.
+Use either ':' or '/' as a delimiter, i.e. 1:1 or 1/1 for a square image.

 #### Folder names should just be the folder names as they appear in the directory, do not enter the full filepath.